 The current configuration of the kiosk dates from the construction of the Red Line Extension in 1978-84.
 Initial plans to raze the structure were thwarted when the Cambridge Historical Commission nominated it to the National Register of Historic Places, and the MBTA directed the architects of the station and the surface improvements, the Chicago office of Skidmore, Owings & Merrill, to preserve the building.
 The Massachusetts Historical Commission agreed to adaptive reuse of the kiosk as a newsstand.
 Project architect Edward Tsoi prepared detailed plans for dismantling and reconstruction, and in 1981 the structure was removed and stored while most of the station below was demolished.
 In 1984 the kiosk was reconstructed a short distance from its original site using the salvaged brick and limestone and copper roof.
-Sections of the interior walls were removed, and a cashier's booth and doors were inserted in the former passageway between the stairs.
-Magazine racks were inserted in the staircase openings, and the south wall was modified to accept two additional doors (never used) and a vent for the heating system.
+A small bump-out on the north side that housed a ventilation duct was not rebuilt.
+Sections of The interior walls were removed, and a cashier's booth and doors were inserted in the former passageway between the stairs.
+Magazine racks were inserted in the staircase openings, and the south wall was modified to accept a handicapped ramp, two additional doors (never not used in recent years) and a vent for the heating system.
 Period-appropriate pendant lights were added under the roof overhang.
 No significant changes to the building have been made since 1990.